 Heading off to French Polynesia?
-Guides to 11 islands await you, including sample itineraries and lots of travel tips & tricks.
+In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

-10. Seeing The Grand Canyon
+10. Marvel at the Grand Canyon

 On such a remote island, it’s no wonder that few have ever heard about Nuku Hiva’s Grand Canyon.
-This incredible creek running deep between immense cliffs can only be seen from the air and on the way from the airport to Taiohae – the most scenic airport pickup you’ll ever have!
+This incredible creek running deep between immense cliffs can only be seen from the air and on the way from the airport to Taiohae – the most scenic airport pick up you’ll ever have!

-9. Going Hunting With A Local
+9. Hunt With a Local

 Despite the bizarre incident of one German tourist murdered while on a hunting trip in Nuku Hiva, those on a quest to get off the beaten track (and with no issues killing an animal) should find a local and go on a hunting trip.
 Nothing fires up the men of Nuku Hiva like an opportunity to go hunting.
 The animals caught – usually goats – will be used to feed entire families for months.
 It’s a way of life in the Marquesas, either hunt or go to the supermarket!

 “Are we in Switzerland dear?”
 That’s probably what you’ll hear when descending into the lush Toovii Plateau.
 With the air much cooler and the cows grazing in the infinite lush hills, the Toovii Plateau feels completely detached from the tropics.
-But such is Nuku Hiva: diverse, beautiful and always breathtaking.
+But such is Nuku Hiva: diverse, beautiful, and always breathtaking.
 You’ll visit the Toovii Plateau when moving around from one side of the island to the other, but you can also explore on a horseback and by hiking.

-7. Shopping For Marquesan Arts & Crafts
+7. Shop for Marquesan Arts & Crafts

-Home to more than half of the 3,000 strong population of Nuku Hiva, Taiohae is as action filled as things can get in the Marquesas.
-But that’s hardly a cause for any stress, with tropical flowers blooming everywhere, friendly locals and a gorgeous setting.
+Home to more than half of the 3,000 strong population of Nuku Hiva, Taiohae is as action-filled as things can get in the Marquesas.
+But that’s hardly a cause for any stress, with tropical flowers blooming everywhere, friendly locals, and a gorgeous setting.
 Whoever picked this spot knew what they were doing.
-Don’t forget to catch the fishermen catching tonight’s dinner off the main quay before sunset, and the 8am Sunday church service at the Notre Dame Cathedral, a fairytale of a church fit for an episode of Game Of Thrones.
+Don’t forget to catch the fishermen catching tonight’s dinner off the main quay before sunset, and the 8 am Sunday church service at the Notre Dame Cathedral, a fairytale of a church fit for an episode of Game Of Thrones.

 If you thought you’ve mistakenly landed in Switzerland at the Toovii Plateau (#8), you’ll think you’ve once again made a navigational error, this time arriving in the Norwegian Fiordland.
-The Taipivai Valley majestically meets Comptroller Bay, offering sensational views in Nuku Hiva’s eastern side.
+The Taipivai Valley majestically meets Comptroller Bay, offering sensational views on Nuku Hiva’s eastern side.
 In fact, you’re not the only one that thinks this place looks like paradise.
 The great Moby Dick author Herman Melville spent a few weeks in the valley and came out with one of his first bestsellers!

-4. Hiking To Vaipo Waterfall
+4. Hike to Vaipo Waterfall

 A scenic 40-minute boat ride from Taiohae brings you to the start of the Hakaui Valley.
 Somewhere in this deep valley that’s sheltered by the signature basaltic peaks of Nuku Hiva, cascades the highest waterfall in French Polynesia.
-You’ll be battling mosquitoes, crossing rivers and hiking along the ancient royal road.
+You’ll be battling mosquitoes, crossing rivers, and hiking along the ancient royal road.
 Just when you thought the dry season is out to get you, the Vaipo Waterfall magically glides down smoothly from one of the sharp peaks.
 You’ll end your hike at the base of the waterfall, cooling off in a freshwater pool that so few get to dip in!

-3. Spotting The Virgin Mary In Hatiheu
+3. Spot the Virgin Mary in Hatiheu

 Just when you thought Nuku Hiva couldn’t get any more impressive, your 4X4 will snake its way through the mountain pass and Hatiheu Bay will make its first appearance.
-A real site for sore eyes, this looks like something out of Jurassic Park!
+A real sight for sore eyes, this looks like something out of Jurassic Park!
 Somewhere down there is Hatiheu Village, where not much happens but copra production and church.
 The real treat is the beach, one of the most iconic spots in the Marquesas Islands.
 The black sand meets the towering cliffs you saw from above, and since 1872, the Virgin Mary protects the village from her commanding view somewhere up there!

 There are ancient archeological sites, and then there are the ones in Nuku Hiva.
 Hikokua, Kamuihei, Tahakia and Teiipoka, are all close to each other near Hatiheu.
 That’s probably because this part of the island was once home to thousands of villagers, way back in the day.
 If you come here before sunset, you might be the only ones here, and things can get incredibly freaky in these mysterious sites.
 Walk among giant banyan trees, petroglyphs, tiki statues, and the human sacrifice stone.
 If you’re touring with Alvane from Pension Koku’u, he might show you how sacrifices were made in ancient times and welcome you to his island with a haka dance!

-After a climb through the mango covered rainforest, you’ll reach the mountain pass and face a ‘terrible’ dilemma.
+After a climb through the mango-covered rainforest, you’ll reach the mountain pass and face a ‘terrible’ dilemma.
 Should I stay up here for a while or head down to this picture postcard of a beach.
 This is Anaho Bay, simply paradise!
 As you land on the soft sand, say hi to the few locals who live in this remote part of the already remote island.
 Go for a swim in the only reef in Nuku Hiva or ride the waves like back in your teenage years.
 Do you believe in magic now?